 We recommend using the default NFS settings unless you require specific settings.

-Select the IP address from the Bind IP Addresses dropdown list if you want to use a specific static IP address, or leave this field blank for NFS to listen to all available addresses.
+Select the IP address from the Bind IP Addresses dropdown list to use a specific static IP address, or leave this field blank for NFS to listen to all available addresses.

 By default, TrueNAS dynamically calculates the number of threads the kernel NFS server uses.
-However, if you want to manually enter an optimal number of threads the kernel NFS server uses, clear Calculate number of threads dynamically and enter the number of threads you want in the Specify number of threads manually field.
+To manually enter an optimal number of threads the kernel NFS server uses, clear Calculate number of threads dynamically and enter the number of threads you want in the Specify number of threads manually field.

 Next, enter a port to bind to in the field that applies: